smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 The main new thing in our linking command is the C-SFML shared library files for the  `graphics`, `window` and `system` [modules](https://www.sfml-dev.org/index.php) respectively.

-You could also notice that here we omitted the `-static` options that we used in the previous chapters.
+You could also notice that here we omitted the `-static` options we used in the previous chapters.
 This is because now we are working with a [shared library](https://en.wikipedia.org/wiki/Shared_library).
 This means that the C-SFML object code will not be incorporated in the final executable of our program but will be loaded at runtime instead.